groupsky/push-notification-tester/README.md

 # Push Notification Tester

 Send push notification to a mobile device to test implementation.
+The focus is on debugging the client side notification processing, rather than providing a rock-solid framework for sending push notifications.

 ## Supported platforms